objectlab/ObjectlabPartyVisualization/leaderboard/README.md

-###Remove players who have been bested by others
+###Remove Un-needed Players

-For this we use  [selection.exit()](https://github.com/mbostock/d3/wiki/Selections#exit) and simply remove bars that are not needed.
+We only want to display the top players so those who have been outperformed by the current leaders need to go.
+For this we use  [selection.exit()](https://github.com/mbostock/d3/wiki/Selections#exit) and simply remove the player 'bars' that are not needed.

 ```javascript